WATCH THIS: Close My Eyes

 My boner for Clive Owen has been rock hard since 2002, when I first saw Croupier (1998)

 In Croupier, Owen plays Jack, an aspiring author working a Casino job his father arranged for him.
-Jack is sharp and dry, and sort of ruthless and empty.
+Jack is sharp and dry, and sort of ruthless and empty – so I love him.
 I watch Croupier like I watch Donnie Darko, every few years, for a week straight on repeat.
 After one such Croupier Marathon I read through Owen’s IMDB and tracked down Close My Eyes (1991) Dear.
 God.

 Close My Eyes is intense.